 I asked the chef to choose some fish for me, and although this was pricier than Mike’s similarly sized and also excellent regular sashimi dinner, the delicately prepared fatty tuna, yellowtail, poached lobster and grilled butterfish were all just lovely, and somewhat unusual, and the giant single raw oyster was exceptional.
 We also enjoyed the hijiki salad.

-My personal favorite sushi on the Upper West Side comes from Momoya, on Amsterdam and 81st.
-I love their modern looking natural-materials decor, the outside seating, the hip vibe and, of course, the food.
+I love Momoya’s modern looking natural-materials decor, the outside seating, the hip vibe and, of course, the food.
 They seem to have really maximized creativity in their menu without creating a flavor profile that could be accused of being anything but Japanese.

 Their 6-seaweed salad is a very tasty educational experience, their edamame dumplings feel luxurious in your mouth, and their kanpachi with yuzu is another great way to begin the meal.
 Although I lean towards Chirashi (which is great), their rolls have tempted me too — a recent special was a crab and avocado roll topped with spicy scallop and shrimp, which had an amazing sauce on it and some little crunchy bits on top, and it was fabulous and very filling (that was a one-roll meal!)
 They also have enough non-sushi deliciousness that I can drag our Dad there with no complaints.